vercre/vc/docs/src/contributing/index.md

 As always, you're more than welcome to open an issue too!

-Finally, we have bi-weekly project meetings, hosted on Zoom, for Vercre.
+Finally, we have bi-weekly project meetings, hosted on Zoom, for Credibil VC.
 For more information, see our meetings agendas/minutes repository.
 Please feel free to contact us via Zulip if you're interested in joining!